eric2323223/jekyll-now/drafts/Transformer.md

 - Help gradient propagated back through stacked decoders and encoders
 - Residuals carry positional information to higher layers, among other information.
 ### warn-up learning rate
+> If your data set is highly differentiated, you can suffer from a sort of "early over-fitting".
+If your shuffled data happens to include a cluster of related, strongly-featured observations, your model's initial training can skew badly toward those features -- or worse, toward incidental features that aren't truly related to the topic at all.
+Warm-up is a way to reduce the primacy effect of the early training examples.
+Without it, you may need to run a few extra epochs to get the convergence desired, as the model un-trains those early superstitions.
+> Many models afford this as a command-line option.
+The learning rate is increased linearly over the warm-up period.
+If the target learning rate is  `p`  and the warm-up period is  `n`, then the first batch iteration uses  `1*p/n`  for its learning rate; the second uses  `2*p/n`, and so on: iteration  `i`  uses  `i*p/n`, until we hit the nominal rate at iteration  `n`.
+> This means that the first iteration gets only 1/n of the primacy effect.
+This does a reasonable job of balancing that influence.
+> Note that the ramp-up is commonly on the order of one epoch -- but is occasionally longer for particularly skewed data, or shorter for more homogeneous distributions.
+You may want to adjust, depending on how functionally extreme your batches can become when the shuffling algorithm is applied to the training set.
 ### regularization
 - dropout
 - layer normalization